Dates for Cans Around the Oval 2018:

 - Find a business to sponsor your drive, either by matching all donations that your drive brings in, or by providing a one time donation of cans or cash.

-- Simply give some food or cash by stopping by the SLiCE office anytime before Collection Day and leaving your donation there.
+- Simply give some cash by stopping by the SLiCE office anytime before Collection Day.

 Canvassing Do’s and Dont’s